Last Updated on July 29, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

-The STD Project Was Awarded and then Un-Awarded A Grant Today
+The STI Project Was Awarded and then Un-Awarded A Grant Today

 Growing up in a very conservative part of the country, I nearly dropped off of my chair last night when I noticed I was getting referral traffic from The Awesome Foundation via my google analytics (my education is in accounting, and my website analytics are borderline geeky crack for me), so I followed the link through to see how I was referenced on their website.

-To my added surprise, it stated I had been awarded July’s grant for The STD Project (I had applied in June and July so far, and they award one grant per local chapter monthly).
+To my added surprise, it stated I had been awarded July’s grant for The STI Project (I had applied in June and July so far, and they award one grant per local chapter monthly).